Private prosecutions – The changing face of compliance in South Africa

 - Environmental law: Sustainable development and planning

 Warren Beech is a Partner and the Head of Mining at Eversheds Sutherland.
-He is based in the Johannesburg office and has been practicing for over twenty years, during which time he has developed a highly recognised and specialised practice in relation to the mining, natural resources, infrastructure and projects sectors.Send a legal query to Warren Beech
+He is based in the Johannesburg office and has been practicing for over twenty years, during which...
+Read more about Warren Beech

 Energy & Environmental Law articles by Eversheds Sutherland

 - Whose ocean is it anyway?
 Adoption of treaty signals for the conservation and sustainable use of marine biological diversity

 - Selling your company or business?
 Make sure you have complied with your carbon tax obligations